Brandon Eye Associates

 She is the co-author of a book entitled Eye Was There.
 She has presented her research at various scientific meetings across the globe, and her research has been published in the Journal of Glaucoma.

-She is a member of the American Academy of Ophthalmology, the Association for Research and Vision in Ophthalmology, the American Glaucoma Society, the Florida Society of Ophthalmology, the Florida Glaucoma Society, and the Tampa Bay Ophthalmological Society.
+She is a member of the American Academy of Ophthalmology, the American Glaucoma Society, the Florida Society of Ophthalmology, the Florida Glaucoma Society, and the Tampa Bay Ophthalmological Society.